satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/index.md

 When you arrive at SEH, head down the stairs/elevator one level to B1.
 We will be in SEH B1220, B1270 and the "Green Wall" space.
 (See [Lehman Auditorium](https://seascf.seas.gwu.edu/lehman-auditorium) for more details).

 For travel and hotel, arrangements, please refer to [travel details page](/travel) and reach out to XXXXX for both booking and reimbursment.

+## Travel & Accommodations
+The workshop will take place entirely at George Washington University’s School of Engineering located at 800 22nd St. NW, Washington, DC 20052.

+Support for costs associated with travel (including airfare), meals, hotel accommodations, and transportation to and from the event space will be provided for all participants.
+More information on hotel accommodations will be provided in the coming weeks.

 ## Contact Us